Gatherplot: A Non-Overlapping Scatterplot

 Aarhus University

-This paper is under review on the experimental track of the Journal of Visualization and Interaction.
+This paper has been published on the experimental track of the Journal of Visualization and Interaction.
+See the reviews and issues for this paper.

 Abstract